-Our eight core courses (from which a subset must be selected) are described below:
+Our 8 core courses, from which a subset must be selected, are described below.

 CHEM 548: Fundamentals of Solid State Materials.
 This course discusses the structure and properties of solid state materials and how these materials are used in diverse applications.
 The course builds on the students' backgrounds in mathematics, science, and engineering, and provides the foundation needed for more advanced work in materials science.
 The course focuses on crystal structure, mechanical properties, phase transformations, thermal, electronic, and optical properties of materials.
 Topics that will be covered include: bonding, crystal structure, defects, diffusion, phases, as well as selected electrical, thermal, optical, magnetic, and chemical properties of metals, ceramics, organic/polymeric/bio materials and nanomaterials.